-Correctional officers usually undergo a series of rigorous tests and interviews before being hired by any police department.
+Correctional officers usually undergo a series of rigorous tests and interviews before being hired by any federal, state or private prison.
 As part of the assessment process, you will undergo a psychological evaluation (or psych test) to determine your mental compatibility for the job.
 The psych evaluation tests consist of oral and written examinations that may vary depending on the employer.
 Here are a few preparation tips to help you pass the psych evaluation.

 Know the System